Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/TheCall.md

 And upon returning to their ships, they will find that same verdict etched into their vessels' core memories.

 This is the way of the **Pilgrimage**.

----

-### The Call

 But there is another path — **The Call**.

 A broadcast will be sent from Rika, across all communications, and also directly into the carriers of the target groups — delivering a simple message: *the Date, Time, Races, and the Goal for the Call.*

+---

+### The Rite

 The content of the Call may vary.

-Rika may summon two groups to settle their disputes through **"The Rite"** on her hallowed grounds.
+Here, Rika may summon two groups to settle their disputes through **"The Rite"** on her hallowed grounds.

 This may often include actors whose conflicts threaten to destabilize the galaxy.
-A trade war, a growing military conflict, or a fervent cultural battle often holds the highest potential to trigger **The Call**.
+A trade war, a growing military conflict, or a fervent cultural battle often holds the highest potential to trigger **The Rite**.

 However, and more mysteriously, the Call will sometimes summon agents engaged in slight offenses — such as a break in diplomatic ties or a seemingly insignificant skirmish in space.